gw-engineering-glacier/glasswall-python-wrapper/README.md

 <details>
 <summary>Logging</summary>

-Logs are saved in the OS-specific temp directory and are also output to console with a default logging level of INFO.
+Logs are saved to the temp directory and are also output to console with a default logging level of INFO.
 You can view the file path of the temp directory or the log file:

 ```py
 import glasswall